 *Hint.
 When filling the sock with rice, you will need a helper.
 One person holds the sock open and the other pours the rice.
 Or, check out the video tutorial for an even easier way to fill up the socks that even little kids can do all by themselves.

 - Pour just under ¾ C rice into the bottom of the sock, and squeeze and shake it down until you have the shape you want for Olaf's bottom.
 Make sure that the top of the sock is centered in the middle.

 - Using a clear hair band, secure sock tightly just above the rice.

-- Pour just over 1/8 c rice into sock, squeeze and shake down the rice, and secure with second clear hair band.
+- Pour just over ⅛ C rice into the sock, squeeze and shake down the rice, and secure the section with a second clear hairband.

-- Pour a little less than 1/2 c rice into the sock, , squeeze and shake down the rice.
-Shape the head so that it is taller than it is wide, and secure with third clear hair band.
+- Pour a little less than ½ C rice into the sock, and squeeze and shake down the rice.
+Shape the head so that it is taller than it is wide, and secure it with the third clear hairband.